How to get there:

 Desert Bistro

 Desert Bistro was recommended to us by the hotel and the food here was unreal.
 One of the best meals I’ve ever had in my life!
-I got the fish meal – I can’t remember what it was called but it was on the speciality menu.
-I also got a martini that changed colors – very cool!
+I got the fish meal—I can’t remember what it was called but it was on the speciality menu.
+I also got a martini that changed colors, how cool is that?

 Pro tip: Make sure to make a reservation.